 Income is an exception to sharing what you did or will do with the money with the giver.
 The money is not my boss’s personal money.
-It is the company’s money so its not any of his business as to how I will use the additional income.
+It is the company’s money so it is not any of his business as to how I will use the additional income.

 I also didn’t mention what my raise dollar amount or percentage was.
 That might seem like a great specific detail to include, but my boss already knows how much it was.

 Also, you never know who may see your note so it is better to leave out what the amount was.
 Your coworkers may have received more or less than you.
 Even if you decided on emailing your boss the thank you note, someone else could end up seeing it.
 Better to avoid potential drama no matter how excited you are about it.